If you have a backyard or a huge garden, then having a swimming pool is a great idea for chilling during summers.

 If your doggy is using your swimming pool, it is bound to get dirty with all the dog debris and dust.

-The dirt from his coat may end up mixing with water and contaminate it.
+The dirt from his coat may end up mixing with water and contaminating it.
 Therefore, it is important to install a proper cleaning and filtration system for your pool.

 If you have a groundwater pool, then it is advisable to install a large capacity cartridge filter.
 But then again, the filters need to be checked from time to time for clogging.
 This is because doggy hair is very fine and can get stuck easily.

-Disassemble the filters properly for cleaning and clean the skimmers, which accumulate all debris and hair.
+Disassemble the filters properly for cleaning and cleaning the skimmers, which accumulate all debris and hair.

 If you have a circulatory filter, make sure to clean the skimmer baskets and pool pumps daily.
 Else the entire filtration system will spoil easily, making it useless.